supechicken/ChromeOS-AutoStart/README.md

 ### An extension for running shell command at ChromeOS startup automatically without remounting root filesystem as read/write.

+## WARNING: This extension may conflict with dev version of Secure Shell extension

 ## Install
 - Download archive of this repository and unzip it
 - Go to chrome://extensions/ and enable Developer Mode